AditKukwas/India-Trade-Analysis/README.md

 The objectives of the project were:
 1. Finding country with which India has highest trade over the years.
-2. Finding Top 3 trding partners of India over the years.
+2. Finding Top 3 trading partners of India over the years.
 3. Finding Most and least Exported and imported commodity each year.
-4. Analysing increment in trade between India and Quad countries over the years.
+4. Analyzing increment in trade between India and Quad countries over the years.
-5. Analysing increment in trade between India and it's top trading partners such as China and Saudi Arabia.
+5. Analyzing increment in trade between India and it's top trading partners such as China and Saudi Arabia.
 6. Building a dashboard in Power BI for the KPI's above.

 The project showcases the use of SQL, and Power BI for data analysis and visualization, and provides a valuable resource for anyone interested in learning more about these tools and techniques.

 SQL To extract relevant data from the India Trade dataset, SQL queries were executed using the following keywords:

-SELECT to retrieve data from specific columns, FROM to specify the table to retrieve data from, WHERE to filter data based on specific conditions, GROUP BY to group data based on specific columns, ORDER BY to sort data in ascending or descending order, SUBQUERY to filter columns and agregated function such as ROW_NUMBER, RANK and DENSE_RANK.
+SELECT to retrieve data from specific columns, FROM to specify the table to retrieve data from, WHERE to filter data based on specific conditions, GROUP BY to group data based on specific columns, ORDER BY to sort data in ascending or descending order, SUBQUERY to filter columns and aggregated function such as ROW_NUMBER, RANK and DENSE_RANK.

 Power BI To visualize and analyze the Zomato restaurant data, Power BI was used to create interactive dashboards.
 The following features and functions were utilized: